jacksleight/ayre/README.md

 ## Browser Support

-Any browser with media query support.
+Any browser that supports media queries.

 ## Licence